pbissonho/koin.dart/website/docs/reference/koin-core/modules.md

 ## Linking modules strategies

-*As definitions between modules are lazy*, we can use modules to implement different strategy implementation: declare an implementation per module.
+As definitions between modules are lazy, we can use modules to implement different strategy implementation: declare an implementation per module.

 Let's take an example, of a Repository and Datasource.
 A repository need a Datasource, and a Datasource can be implemented in 2 ways: Local or Remote.